Baby Pals

 Baby Pals is a simulation-style video game for the Nintendo DS developed by American studio Brain Toys that released in North America and in the PAL region in late 2007 and early 2008.
 The objective of the game is to take care of a virtual baby through certain tasks as feeding, bathing, and teaching just like a real father or mother would do.
 Players can choose the gender of the baby.

 Reception

-IGN rated the 4 of 10 stating that "I'd really recommend passing this one by, and I'd hope that the developers of this one would think twice about including elements like that again in any potential future follow-up."
+IGN rated the game 4 of 10, stating that it is "disturbing.
+And creepy.
+And inappropriate. […] [It] doesn't succeed at being a welcoming, inviting experience […] I'd really recommend passing this one by."